Q: Why should I read this FAQ?

 What does winning at the game of life mean to you?
 (Here’s my approach.)

-Most people are running around breathlessly “playing the game” without knowing.
+Most people are running around breathlessly “playing the game” without knowing what the goal is.
 Crazy.

 Q: Do you have any questions for me?